docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 This will mount the path where your ssl certificates reside as read-only under `/tmp/ssl`.
 Then all you have to do is to specify the location of your private key and the certificate.

 !!! info
-    You may have to restart your mailserver once the certificates change.
+    You may have to restart `docker-mailserver` once the certificates change.

 ## Testing a Certificate is Valid